mattstratton/infrastructure-smores/infrastructure-smores.md

 ^ You aren't going to fix the humans, so fix the system

 ---
-# Infrastructure as code

-> Enable the reconstruction of the business from nothing but a source code repository, an application data backup, and [compute] resources
--- Jesse Robins

----
-## Versioned

-## Modularized

-## Tested

----

-# Executable Documentation

----
 ![left](images/hugemistake.png)

 ## How do I make sure nobody messes stuff up?

-^ I thought devops was about trust?
+^ I thought DevOps was about trust?
 Can't we just have people do whatever they want?

 ---